arviz-devs/arviz/GOVERNANCE.md

 * Must be core contributor for at least one year

 #### Nominations
-* Nominations are taken over a public github issue ticket over the course of 2 weeks.
+* Nominations are taken over a public GitHub issue ticket over the course of 2 weeks.
 * Only Core Contributors may nominate folks
 * Self Nominations are allowed
 * At the conclusion of the 2 weeks, the list of nominations is posted on the ticket and this ticket is closed.